 If the queries in S have subsets of I as their certain answers, given that we have assumed that I is the pos-set of a classifier for some class C, the queries can be treated as candidate explanation rule queries for C. In this case, the queries can be interpreted as explanation rule queries, converted to the respective explanation rules, and presented as explanations.
 In general, however, there is no guarantee that the certain answers of a merged query will be a subset of I. In this case, which is the typical case, the computed explanation rules will be rules with exceptions.
+The queries produced will differ with respect to the metrics introduced in Section 3.
+Specifically, the queries produced early on, which are the result of few merges are expected to have low recall but high precision, with the inverse holding for queries produced in the later iterations.
+The importance placed on each metric can be different for each end user, therefore there is no single best query produced by Alg.
+1. Instead, metrics for each query should be produced and presented to the end user to let them rank the explanations according to their preferences.
+This is the methodology we have employed in Sec.
+5. For each experiment conducted we present a selection of queries, each performing better for a different metric.
 In Section 4.3 we prove some optimality results for one of the merging methods, the query least common subsumer (QLCS).
 In particular, if there is a correct explanation rule (without exceptions), then we are guaranteed to find the corresponding explanation rule query, using the QLCS.
+This optimality property does not hold for the Greedy Matching operation defined in section 4.3.2, nor for Alg.
+3.

 As mentioned above, Alg.
 1 works on the assumption that all available knowledge about the relevant individuals I is encoded in a (finite) atomic ABox A. This is essential for the computation of the MSQs.
-Given that the knowledge base associated with an explanation dataset is in general of the form $\langle \mathcal{T}, \mathcal{A} \rangle$, this assumption means that if the original knowledge involves a non-empty TBox \mathcal{T} , it has to be eliminated before applying Alg.
-1. This poses certain restrictions on the applicability of Alg.
-1, namely that if the original knowledge of the explanation dataset is indeed of the form $\langle \mathcal{T}, \mathcal{A} \rangle$ with $\mathcal{T} \neq \emptyset$, it should be possible to be transformed through TBox elimination to an equivalent w.r.t. query answering finite assertional-only knowledge base \mathcal{A}' , such that $\operatorname{cert}(q, \langle \mathcal{T}, \mathcal{A} \rangle) = \operatorname{cert}(q, \langle \emptyset, \mathcal{A}' \rangle)$ for any q.
-For knowledge bases that this is possible, the standard approach for TBox elimination is materialization and is typically performed by first encoding the axioms in \mathcal{T} as a set of inference rules generating ABox assertions, and then iteratively applying them on the knowledge base until no more assertions can be generated.
-Materialization is possible, e.g. for Description Logic Programs and the Horn-SHIQ DL dialect.
+Given that the knowledge base associated with an explanation dataset is in general of the form $\langle \mathcal{T}, A \rangle$, this assumption means that if the original knowledge involves a non-empty TBox \mathcal{T} , it has to be eliminated before applying Alg.
+1. In particular, I is elimination is the process of expanding a given ABox by applying the axioms of a given TBox, so that the TBox in eventually not needed, in the sense that all certain answers of the original knowledge can now be obtained only from the expanded ABox.
+Because TBox elimination is not alwayws possible, this poses certain restrictions on the applicability of Alg.
+1, namely that if the original knowledge of the explanation dataset is indeed of the form $\langle \mathcal{T}, \mathcal{A} \rangle$ with $\mathcal{T} \neq \emptyset$, it should be possible, as outlined above, to be transformed through TBox elimination to an equivalent w.r.t. query answering finite assertional-only knowledge base \mathcal{A}' , such that $\text{cert}(q, \langle \mathcal{T}, \mathcal{A} \rangle) = \text{cert}(q, \langle \emptyset, \mathcal{A}' \rangle)$ for any q.
+For knowledge bases that this is possible, the standard approach for TBox elimination is I materialization and is typically performed by first encoding the axioms in I as a set of inference rules generating ABox assertions, and then iteratively applying them on the knowledge base until no more assertions can be generated.
+Materialization is possible, e.g. for Description Logic Programs and the Horn-I DL dialect.
 Finite materialization may not be possible even for low expressivity DL dialects, such as DL-Lite.
-[55, 56]
+[61, 62]